 - Wait until a specific date and time: The wait element will advance contacts only on, before, or after the date and time specified.
 For example, you can schedule an email to be sent hours or minutes before a date and time based on a contact’s field.

 The End Element

-When to use it: To stop contacts from continuing on a campaign path
+When to use it: To stop contacts from continuing on an automation path

 Adding an End element stops the contact on that path.
-You can choose to have the End element also remove the contact from the campaign map they are on (shown as an exit element) by checking the checkbox to remove them.
-This action will not remove the contact from all paths on the campaign map; it will just remove them from that individual path.
+You can choose to have the End element also remove the contact from the automation map they are on (shown as an exit element) by checking the checkbox to remove them.
+This action will not remove the contact from all paths on the automation map; it will just remove them from that individual path.

-If you delete the End element to add more steps, the contacts will be removed from the campaign as well.
-If you know you will want to add new campaign elements to the campaign path later, use a Wait element set to “forever” before the End element.
+If you delete the End element to add more steps, the contacts will be removed from the automation map as well.
+If you know you will want to add new elements to the automation path later, use a Wait element set to “forever” before the End element.
 This will hold the contacts where they are and allow you to add new elements between the Wait and the End.
 Later, you can edit the Wait to hold them for a specific period of time.
 The contacts on the Wait will then flow to the next element.